 Using a regular old box or garment bag to store your dress is ill advised, at best.
 Instead, choose an air-tight, acid-free paper preservation box or special acid-free plastic garment bag.
 When using the preservation box, wrap your dress carefully in acid-free white tissue paper or unbleached muslin that has been washed and dried, as colored tissue paper may stain the dress.
 Place the tissue or muslin between the folded layers of the dress and in the sleeves.
 Once sealed, the box is airtight, so if you open it for any reason, you’ll need to have it professionally resealed.

 5. Leave it in a dry, dark, cool spot.

 Avoid direct sunlight at all costs when storing your dress and instead find a location that’s cool and dry.
 Like other stored items, temperature fluctuations can damage the fabric even inside the box or bag, so it’s important to find a climate-controlled space for your gown.

 Looking for the perfect place to store your wedding gown for posterity or future generation use?
-Contact the experts at Gotham Mini Storage for secure, climate-controlled storage of one of the most important things you owned on one of the most important days of your life.
+Contact the experts at Gotham Mini Storage the premier Manhattan mini storage location that offers secure, climate-controlled storage of one of the most important things you owned on one of the most important days of your life.